 - Track 13-10Natural Language Processing and Deep Phenotyping

-Radiology is a specialty that uses medical imaging to diagnose and treat diseases seen within the body.
-A variety of imaging techniques such as X-ray radiography, ultrasound, computed tomography (CT), nuclear medicine including positron emission tomography (PET), and magnetic resonance imaging (MRI) are used to diagnose and/or treat diseases.
-Interventional radiology is the performance of medical procedures with the guidance of imaging technologies.
+Radiology is a field that uses medical imaging to analyze and treat diseases seen in the interior the body.
+A diversity of imaging techniques such as X-ray radiography, ultrasound, computed tomography (CT), nuclear medicine as well as positron emission tomography (PET), and magnetic resonance imaging (MRI) are used to analyze and/or treat diseases.
+Interventional radiology is the recital of medical procedures with the guidance of imaging technologies.

 - Track 14-1Chest-cardiac Imaging